syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Export-To-PDF.md

     SetContentView(layout);
 }
 {% endhighlight %}
-{% endtabs %}

 ## Export to PDF

 You can export data to PDF by using the [DataGridPdfExportingController.ExportToPdf](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportingController~ExportToPdf.html) method by passing the SfDataGrid as an argument.
-The following code example illustrates exporting data to PDF using the `ExportToPdf` method.

-{% tabs %}
 {% highlight c# %}
 private void ExportToPdf_Clicked(object sender, EventArgs e) {